-In additional, there are other limits to patent protection.
+In addition, there are other limits to patent protection.
 For instance, the Atomic Energy Act of 1954 prevents the patent of any product that is utilized only for atomic energy or nuclear material.

 A plant patent protects new varieties of plants.
 Design patents cover new and original designs for manufactured articles.

 Provisional applications for patents are valid 12 months from the date it is filed.
-This period cannot be extended, so you must file a non-provisional application for patent during the 12-month period in order to gain from the early filing of your provisional application for patent.
+This period cannot be extended, so you must file a nonprovisional application for the patent during the 12-month period in order to gain the early filing of your provisional application for patent.

 According to the USPTO, a patent will grant the owner of an invention “the right to exclude others from making, using, offering for sale, or selling the invention throughout the United States or importing the invention into the United States.”

 Your rights as a patent owner will not guarantee you the right to make the invention until a thorough search has taken place.
 Someone could already own a patent on a feature or a part of your invention.
 You will not be allowed to proceed with the patented invention unless, or until, the other patent owner gives consent or if the patent expires.

 This would prevent the other patent owner from getting an advantage on any improvements to his or her portion of your invention.